DravidChauhan09/Hey-Chat-Application/README.md

-• Hey is a modern chat application designed to provide seamless andsecure real-time communication.
-With its intuitive interface andpowerful features, Hey is set to revolutionize the way people connectand interact.
+• "Hey" is a modern chat application built using Flutter, offering real-time messaging, secure authentication, and both individual and group chat capabilities.
+Users can log in via email or phone, customize their profiles with avatars, and engage in seamless conversations with live updates.
+The app supports multimedia messaging and provides a smooth user experience with intuitive navigation and responsive design, all powered by Firebase for backend services and real-time data synchronization.

 FEATURES :